Last updated: June 2026

 Question Randomization

 By default, Blooket randomizes question order.
 Keep this on.
 When questions appear in a fixed sequence, students in adjacent seats can quietly share upcoming answers.
-Randomization breaks that pattern without any additional effort from you.
+Randomization breaks that pattern without any extra effort from you.

 Shuffling Answer Choices

-Limiting Player Count
+Limiting Player Count and Locking the Lobby

 Reviewing Results After the Game

 When a session ends, Blooket generates a results summary showing each student’s name, score, and accuracy percentage.
-On paid plans, you can download this as a CSV.
+On Plus, you can download this as a CSV.
 Even on the free plan, you can view which questions had the lowest accuracy across all players — that data tells you exactly what to reteach the next day.

 Common Blooket Hosting Mistakes and How to Fix Them